openstack-archive/development-proposals/user-stories/proposed/ha_vm.rst

 * An ability to automatically restart VMs due to VM failure

+  The restart should first be attempted on the same compute host, and if that fails, it should be attempted elsewhere.

 * An ability to restart provisioning processes

 * An ability to automatically evacuate VMs from a failed hypervisor host